ZeyuLIU-UST/FPQC-SAC-main/README.md

 authors and contributors for releasing their financial reinforcement learning framework as open-source software, which made this research codebase possible.

+We also thank Yang LI and Xiyue LIU, research assistants at HKUST, for their help with the experiments.

 ---

 ## Development Checks